|

 Hopefully, this module may serve as a reference point (and/or be used directly) so that the varying tools and bundlers within the ecosystem can share a common approach with one another as well as with the native Node.js implementation.

 With the push for ESM, we must be very careful and avoid fragmentation.
 If we, as a community, begin propagating different dialects of the resolution algorithm, then we're headed for deep trouble.
-It will make supporting (and using) "exports"
+It will make supporting (and using) "exports" nearly impossible, which may force its abandonment and along with it, its benefits.

 Let's have nice things.